Technology

 Governance and human oversight

-Access controls limit which agents can access which systems and data.
-Sensitive operations may require restricted permissions.
+• Access controls: Limit which agents can access which systems and data

 This creates augmented banking, not autonomous banking.
-AI handles heavy lifting.
-Humans provide oversight, handle exceptions, and make final calls on critical decisions.
+The AI-native architecture handles heavy lifting while humans provide oversight and handle exceptions.

 Platform requirements for agentic AI